jordanmar51/NOR_Analysis/README.md

 #### 4.2.b.
 Overlay Cropped `Explore_Obj2` Labels onto `Explore_Obj1` Videos

-    1. Combine cropped `Explore_Obj2` labels and `Explore_Obj1`-labeled videos into single directory, save `machine_overlay_object_on_scene.m` MATLAB code in same directory.
+    1. Combine cropped `Explore_Obj2` labels and `Explore_Obj1`-labeled videos into single directory, save                                   `auto_overlay_object_on_scene.m` MATLAB code in same directory.
-    2. Open MATLAB and add `Explore_Obj#`-labeled video directory to MATLAB Path (as done in 3.2.2 - 3.2.3).
+    2. Add `Explore_Obj#`-labeled video directory to MATLAB Path (as done in 3.2.2 - 3.2.3).
-    3. Enter following command into MATLAB command window, replace `parentDir` with full path of `Explore_Obj#`-labeled video directory: machine_overlay_object_on_scene(parentDir)
+    3. Enter following command into MATLAB command window: auto_overlay_object_on_scene

-A message will confirm when the overlay is complete
+    4. Select labeled video directory when promted and allow script to run, a completion message will be displayed upon successful           execution.

 NOTE: The behavior labels were sized to fit videos with dimensions of 380x380.
 If your video dimensions differ, steps 4.1 and 4.2.a         will vary slightly:
-    4.1: within `machine_processAllVideosObj#.m` codes modify `FontSize` and x-and-y coordinates listed within `frame = insertText` to modify label size and position respectively.
+    4.1: within `auto_processAllVideosObj#.m` codes: modify `FontSize` and x-and-y coordinates listed within `frame = insertText` to           modify label size and position respectively.
     4.2.a: modify crop dimensions to reflect changes in 4.1.